-Our foundations recognize that ableism - the systemic stigma and discrimination against people with disabilities - is a core barrier to equity and inclusion.
-Each foundation listed below commits to embark on a disability inclusion learning journey, and to pursue the following preliminary disability inclusion action steps, which will take us beyond the minimum legal requirements.
+Our foundations and philanthropy-serving organizations recognize that ableism-the systemic stigma and discrimination against people with disabilities-is a core barrier to equity and inclusion.
+Each foundation listed below commits to embark on a disability inclusion learning journey, and to pursue the following preliminary disability inclusion actions, which will take us beyond the minimum legal requirements.

-We will hold ourselves accountable and will report back to the Presidents' Council on Disability Inclusion in Philanthropy on our progress no later than 2023.
-We recognize that these are first steps, and commit to a continuing learning and implementation process that will advance systemic change within our foundations and serve as models for disability inclusion in the philanthropic sector.
+We will hold ourselves accountable and will report back to the Disability & Philanthropy Forum on our progress no later than 2023.
+We recognize that the Pledge is just the beginning, and commit to a continuing learning and implementation process that will advance systemic change within our foundations and serve as models for disability inclusion in the philanthropic sector.